MedicOneSystems/livewire-datatables/README.md

 ### Features
 - Use a model or query builder to supply data
 - Mutate and format columns using preset or custom callbacks
-- Sort data using column or computed column
+- Sort data using one or more columns or computed columns
 - Filter using booleans, times, dates, selects or free text
 - Create complex combined filters using the [complex query builder](#complex-query-builder)
 - Show / hide columns